 - Emma Lewisham is a mission-led skincare business that is centred around people and the planet.
 The Emma Lewisham story began with my personal quest to combat hyperpigmentation, an issue for 40% of New Zealand women and 62% of Australian women.
-After months of using a cosmetic product with hydroquinone in it, the then-most common ingredient for hyperpigmentation treatment, I was told by my doctor to discontinue using it while I was pregnant because hydroquinone is expected to be toxic and carcinogenic.
-I went looking for a clean and high-performance solution, only to find that it did not exist.
+After months of using a cosmetic product with hydroquinone in it, the then-most common ingredient for hyperpigmentation treatment, I was told by my doctor to discontinue using it while I was pregnant because hydroquinone is expected to highly questionable.
+I went looking for a natural and science backed solution, only to find that it did not exist.
 So I set out to create it.
-After many years of innovation and research, I launched the Skin Reset serum which is 100% clean and scientifically proven to outperform the most recognised and luxurious vitamin C and brightening products on the market.
+After many years of innovation and research, I launched the Skin Reset serum which is natural and scientifically proven to outperform the most recognised and luxurious vitamin C and brightening products on the market.

-- With an expanded skincare range, we continue to work hard to provide luxurious and high performing skincare without compromising people’s health or the planet.
-All of our products are 100% naturally derived and 100% clean of any proven or suspect harmful or toxic ingredients.
+- With an expanded skincare range, we continue to work hard to provide natural and high performing skincare.
 You can read more about our sustainability policy here.

 - Emma Lewisham is proud to be redefining standards for the beauty industry, and proud to be New Zealand made.
 However New Zealand is lagging behind when it comes to regulating the use of harmful ingredients in cosmetics products.
 Hydroquinone, the very catalyst for the Emma Lewisham brand, continues to be unregulated (except when used in hair dye products) despite being banned in other jurisdictions like the European Union, Australia and Japan and restricted in Canada.
 This is only one example.
 There are over 272 ingredients that are currently banned in the EU but unregulated in New Zealand.
 This is concerning given our framework is based on the EU’s and strives to reflect best international practices.